Painted Metal Filing Cabinet—Using BB Frösch in a Sprayer

 We also wiped down the filing cabinet.
-Any household cleaner will do.
-We used this one.
+Any good household cleaner will do.

 We sprayed the handles with this spray paint.
 I just had this on hand because we love gold!

 We love how quickly a paint sprayer makes projects like these, so we used BB Frösch with our favorite Home Right Finish Max sprayer.
 If you don’t add BB Frösch Paint Transformer, your paint won’t stick, so don’t skip this part!

 First, we mixed our BB Frösch Paint Transformer with water.
 The key here is to stir to a doughnut glaze consistency, then add more water after adding your paint (because you will need to thin slightly for use in a sprayer.)
 We mixed our powder and water in the hopper that comes with the sprayer because it comes with handy-dandy lines showing where to fill the paint to.

 We planned to mix up half a quart of paint.
 Note: We would have used less paint had we brushed, but sprayers have overspray and typically use more paint.
 For half quart of paint, use 4 HEAPING Tablespoons of BB Frösch Paint Transformer with at least 6 Tablespoons of water (add a little more if the mixture is too thick or clumpy.)